MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ```

 > [!IMPORTANT]
-> A client app's request is rejected when the supplied access token's `roles` claim does not contain the role listed in the `X-MS-API-ROLE` header.
+> A client app's request is rejected when the supplied access token's `roles` claim doesn't contain the role listed in the `X-MS-API-ROLE` header.

 ## Permissions